 First, the New Testament gift of tongues was the sudden ability to speak a known foreign language, not the ecstatic speech common in the ancient world of paganism and characteristic of today's charismatic movement.
-Although the term $\gamma\lambda\tilde{\omega}\sigma\sigma\alpha$ commonly occurs throughout Hellenism to describe a pagan ecstatic phenomenon, the New Testament usage of the word describes an unprecedented gift of the Holy Spirit.
-This meaning of the word must come from Paul's usage in 1 Corinthians and Luke's usage in Acts.
-Three possibilities present themselves: (1) both men use the term to describe ecstatic speech; (2) both men use the term to describe known human language; (3) the men use the term differently, Paul as ecstatic speech and Luke as known language.
+Although the term $\gamma\lambda\tilde{\omega}\sigma\sigma\alpha$ commonly occurs throughout Hellenism to describe a pagan ecstatic phenomenon, the New Testament usage of the word describes an unprecedented gift of the Holy Spirit. § 16b This meaning of the word must come from Paul's usage in 1 Corinthians and Luke's usage in Acts.
+Three possibilities present themselves: (1) both men use the term to describe ecstatic speech; (2) both men use the term to describe known language; (3) the men use the term differently, Paul as ecstatic speech and Luke as known language.

 There is no linguistic evidence for the third of these options.
 Both men utilize the word $\gamma\lambda\tilde{\omega}\sigma\sigma\alpha$ in their passages in a technical way to describe a spiritual gift.
 The proximity of the lives of these men argues that their understanding of the gift of $\gamma\lambda\tilde{\omega}\sigma\sigma\omega\nu$ must have agreed.
 The question then becomes how best to interpret their united testimony so as to pick between either the first or second of the possible understandings.
 In this endeavor, Luke's usage is clearly decisive.
-He employs a lengthy passage (Acts 2:5-13) complete with a list of the languages in question while arguing the known-language reality of New Testament $\gamma\lambda\tilde{\omega}\sigma\sigma\omega\nu$ .
+He employs a lengthy passage (Acts 2:5-13) complete with a list of the languages in question while arguing the knownlanguage reality of New Testament $\gamma\lambda\tilde{\omega}\sigma\sigma\omega\nu$.
 The arguments for ecstatic speech from Paul's usage in 1 Corinthians are not nearly as convincing.
+The speech from Paul's usage in 1 Corinthians are not nearly as convincing.